smukkejohan/RTIMULib/README.md

 * L3GD20 + LSM303DLHC as used on the Adafruit 9-dof (older version with GD20 gyro) IMU.
 * L3GD20H + LSM303DLHC (optionally with BMP180) as used on the new Adafruit 10-dof IMU.
 * Bosch BMX055 (although magnetometer support is experimental currently).
+* Bosch BNO055 IMU with onchip fusion.
+Experimental currently due to (apparently) electrical interface problems seen on the Raspberry Pi.

 Pressure/temperature sensing is supported for the following pressure sensors: